Tanver-Refat/VitaD3-NLO-PHY-SUST/README.md

 # VitaD3-NLO-PHY-SUST

 This repository contains Python codes related to the Z-scan profiling of liquid materials.
 The codes are developed in the Google Colaboratory environment, which is why the file input and output destinations are represented in a specific manner.
+You need to change that to your preferred way.
+This code is developed under a project ongoing at the **_Nonlinear Optics Research Laboratory, Department of Physics, SUST, Sylhet-3114._**

 ## Files in this Repository